-Please sign and return by the 2- day of class Professor Sherri Harvey San Jose State University English Syllabus Contract Please read and sign I have read the syllabus, and understand the implications for late/missing work.
+Please sign and return by the 2nd-day of class

+Professor Sherri Harvey

+San Jose State University

+English Syllabus Contract

+Please read and sign

+I have read your picky requirements on the syllabus, and have looked through Canvas.
+I understand the implications for late/missing work.
 I will make a commitment to this class, and take full responsibility for my performance in the class.
-I will check email regularly and keep up with the work load.
+I will check email and Canvas regularly and keep up with the work load.
 I understand the responsibilities that this class requires, and will make every effort to meet those responsibilities.

 I ALSO UNDERSTAND THAT THIS PROFESSOR DOES NOT ACCEPT LATE WORK WITHOUT PRIOR ARRANGEMENTS.
 ANY LATE PAPERS COULD RESULT IN NO CREDIT FOR THE COURSE UNLESS I CONTACT THE PROFESSOR BEFORE THE DUE DATE.

 This includes the multiple drafts of the research paper and in-class essays.

 IF MY CELL PHONE RINGS OR VIBRATES DURING CLASS, I WILL BRING COOKIES TO THE NEXT CLASS MEETING FOR EVERYONE IN THE CLASS.
 IF MY TEACHER SPOTS ME TEXTING, I MAY ALSO BE ASKED TO BRING COOKIES.

 I realize that my grade will be the direct result of the effort and time I put into this class, and I will do my best to earn the highest grade I can.
 I ALSO REALIZE THAT MY FINAL GRADE IS A NUMERICAL CALCULATION OF THE GRADES I RECEIVE ON MY WORK.
 After the last day of class, there is nothing I can to do improve my grade.
 I will do my best before then to assure my success.

 (Your signature)

 Your name:

 Contact Info:

 Date:

-Additional info:
+Additional info: What else should I know about you?